influx6/btclistings/README.md

 For this to work, do be aware that, said setup must have the following:

 - A boot up PostGreSQL database running (as the server would check and panic if not available)
-- Token and configuration feed into environment using environment variables or as prescribed environment files
+- Token and configurations variables fed into environment using either `.env` file or plain environment variables.

 I intentionally, added the [docker-compose.local.yml](./docker-compose.local.yml) to ease this needs so that testing said application would be easier.